sayo9394/deadbeef.nvim/README.md

 # 🎨 DEADBEEF.nvim

+This theme is based on the [0xDEADBEEF VSCode theme](https://github.com/Prelly95/deadbeef) by [Patrick Prell](https://github.com/Prelly95)

 A dark, vibrant colorscheme for Neovim and Vim with rich accent colors and excellent syntax highlighting.

 <p align="center">